Skip to main content

 In-memory data storage $tools.memory.*

-Simple in-memory key/value storage, shared across all jobs, API requests, etc., reset when the scraper restarts.
+A simple key/value storage in memory, shared across all tasks, API requests, etc., reset when the parser restarts.
 There are three methods:

 Getting A-Parser version information $tools.aparser.version()

-This tool allows you to get information about the A-Parser version and output it in the result.
+This tool allows getting information about the A-Parser version and outputting it to the result.

 [% tools.aparser.version() %]

-This tool allows you to get information about the job ID and display the thread count.
+This tool allows getting information about the task id and showing the number of threads.
 There are two methods:

-This tool allows you to stop the job execution at any moment.
-It takes a string as an argument, which should contain the reason for stopping the job.
+This tool allows stopping task execution at any time.
+It accepts a string as an argument, which should contain the reason for stopping the task.

 [% IF query.num == 3;